 This test starts with a blood draw.
 No fasting or dietary restrictions are required.
 To ensure the safety of our patients and staff, we may refuse to draw your blood if you have had new or worsening fever, cough or shortness of breath within the last two weeks.
 If you are currently sick, please talk to your doctor about options for testing and care, or contact our scheduling team at 303.398.1355.

-Your results will be available to you in a secure, online account within three to five business days.
+Your results will be available to you in a secure, online account within 24 hours.
 Results will only be sent by mail only if specifically requested when you booked the appointment.

 If you are 18 or older and do not already have a secure, patient portal account, you will automatically receive an email to activate your account with the subject of Activate Your Patient Account Now.
 Please check your SPAM folder before taking additional steps — this personalized email is the fastest way to access your account and results.

 If you do not receive the email to create an online patient account within two hours of registering for the appointment, please click here to request a new account.
 Your new request will be completed within three business days.